gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 and [hash](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-query_index-creating_hash_indexes.html)
 indexes, can be created.

-[spring-data-gemfire-name] makes it easy to create indexes on Regions where the data is stored and accessed.
+Spring Data for VMware GemFire makes it easy to create indexes on Regions where the data is stored and accessed.
 Rather than explicitly declaring `Index` bean definitions by using Spring config as before, we can create an `Index` bean definition in Java, as follows: